Chapter 22

 “Not even the publisher of the book?”

-“The book is just a hard copy of what was on the website – Net self-published in effect.
+“The book is just a hard copy of what was self-published on the Net.
 But its author…” He shrugged.
-“For years, I’ve been trying to discover who was responsible, lately with Wilbur’s help, but so far without success.
-It’s not as straightforward as you might think.
-For one, freelunchism has similarities with the Participatory Economics Project of earlier decades.”
+“For years, I’ve been trying to discover who was responsible, lately with Wilbur’s help, but so far without success.”

-“Yes, most people of your time weren’t aware of it either.
-Nor of Inclusive Democracy which shared many of freelunchism’s views about polity.
-However, plurocracy was more obviously suited to the Net, so perhaps not surprisingly it caught on more quickly.
-The first, de facto plurocracy, enabled by freeware, was small scale, incomplete and scattered, but functional nonetheless.
-And it did not take long to grow and interconnect.
-Especially when yet another inevitable economic downturn occurred.
-In the wake of that, governments, pressured by the increasingly pervasive plurocratic network, and the enufist political party it spawned, gradually adopted free lunch policies – initially those least confrontational, and usually under different names of course.
-Ideas politicians once called foolhardy and idealistic, they soon referred to as visionary and pragmatic.
-But they worked – and quickly.
-So even politicians started to sense the inevitable.
-Rather than waiting to be swept out of power by the ever more popular enufist parties, many tried to reserve one last place in the history books by initiating referenda to officially adopt freelunchism.
+“Of course.
+But that was the starting point.
+It caught the attention of enough people for some to implement a basic form of plurocracy on the Net.
+Enabled by freeware, it was initially small scale, incomplete and scattered, but functional nonetheless.
+And it soon grew and interconnected, especially after yet another inevitable economic downturn occurred.
+In the wake of that, and pressured by the increasingly pervasive plurocratic network and the enufist political parties it spawned, governments gradually adopted free lunch policies, promoting them as visionary and pragmatic despite having earlier condemned them as foolhardy and idealistic.
+At first, it was just the least confrontational ideas, and usually under different names of course.
+But they worked—and quickly.
+Before long, even politicians started to sense the inevitable.
+Rather than wait to be swept out of power by the ever more popular enufist parties, many tried to reserve one last place in the history books by initiating referenda to officially adopt freelunchism.
 In Australia, it was passed overwhelmingly.”

-“They perhaps had the power but ultimately not enough motivation.
+“They perhaps had the power, but ultimately not enough motivation.
 At first they were adamantly opposed.
-Officially.
-Some media tirades were positively evangelical in their zealous commitment against enufism – full of quasi-scriptural reminders of failed central planning, the advantages of a free market, free trade, globalisation.
+Officially at least.
+Some media tirades were positively evangelical in their zealous commitment against enufism—full of quasi-scriptural reminders of failed central planning, the advantages of a free market, free trade, globalisation.
 As if they were the only options.
 As if decentralised planning is not possible.
-Or retaining the market’s motivation to improve and innovate while removing its punishment for failure or bad luck.
-Or providing the stability necessary for it to perform optimally.
-As if markets have more importance, more reality, than people.”
+Or retaining the market’s motivation to improve and innovate while removing its punishment for failure or bad luck.”

 He paused briefly to sip his wine, but not long enough for me to think what to interject.

 “Even so,” he continued, “behind the official objections, there were unofficial doubts, fanned by the growing popularity of a detailed alternative.
 As the world grew ever more interconnected, it became increasingly obvious that everyone had to sink or swim together.
-Yet that was increasingly hard to reconcile with how competitive globalised markets produced a steady stream of losers, by their shifting of investment constantly to countries with lower wage rates, taxes and regulation, and by their claiming of free trade but enforcing of quotas and tariffs aplenty – subsidies and offsets – selective protectionism tilting the allegedly level playing field towards the rich.
+Yet this was increasingly hard to reconcile with how competitive globalised markets produced a steady stream of losers, by constantly shifting investment to countries with lower wage rates, taxes and regulation, subsidies and offsets—selective protectionism that tilted the allegedly level playing field towards the rich.
 But if losers were inevitable, so too were their inconvenient tendencies to protest, resist, even terrorise.
 No wonder even corporate leaders had their doubts, unofficial though they might have been.
 Was a free lunch perhaps more likely to share peace and prosperity?
-Was it more capable of avoiding tensions that prompt protest and terrorism?”
+Was it more capable of avoiding tensions that prompt protest and strife?”

 Another sip, again too brief to divert Ernest.
-“Of course, however deep the doubts, freelunchism was never going to be openly promulgated by corporate media monopolies, nor supported by other corporations – until the Net’s introduction of plurocracy, ironically perhaps the ultimate form of globalisation.
-Corporate campaigns to suppress plurocracy met so much popular opposition, even from within the corporations’ own ranks, that ultimately, self-doubt and internal contradiction defeated them.
-They resolved, reorganised, and scaled down; disseminated their knowledge and experience, and their more sensible equipment, to local people; and passed into history.”
+“Of course, however deep the doubts, freelunchism was never going to be openly promulgated by corporate media monopolies, nor supported by other corporations—at least not until after the Net’s introduction of plurocracy, ironically perhaps the ultimate form of globalisation.
+When that happened, corporate campaigns to suppress plurocracy met so much popular opposition, even from within the corporations’ own ranks, that self-doubt and internal contradiction defeated them.
+Eventually, they resolved, reorganised, and scaled down; disseminated their knowledge and experience, and their more sensible equipment, to local people; and passed into history.”

 I shook my head.
 “I still find it hard to understand how it all could have started.”

-“So do most of us now.
-It was very gradual don’t forget, not like the dog-eat-dog shock therapy that many communist countries used to turn themselves into free markets.
-There must have been any number of chance events that hurried it along, as well as any number that slowed it down.
-But still, it was sure to happen, as soon as there was enough agreement as to what to change to – and as soon as there was Net plurocracy.”
+“So do most of us even now.
+It was very gradual don’t forget—evolution rather than revolution.
+Quite unlike the dog-eat-dog shock therapy that many communist countries employed to birth themselves, and to later revert to free markets.
+But there must have been any number of chance events that hurried the transformation along, as well as many that slowed it down.
+Still, it was sure to happen, as soon as there was enough agreement as to what to change to—and as soon as there was Net plurocracy.”

 He emptied his glass, and refilled it, apparently satisfied that he’d said all that was necessary.